-UNDERSTANDING ALEXITHYMIA: A PSYCHOSOCIAL PERSPECTIVE
+UNDERSTANDING ALEXITHYMIA: A REVIEW OF PSYCHOSOCIAL PERSPECTIVE

 Abstract

-Objective: The objective of the review is to understand multifaceted construct of alexithymia and its association with psychosocial variables.
+Objective: The objective of the review is to understand the multifaceted construct of alexithymia and its association with psychosocial variables.

 Method: A thorough examination of the literature on the construct of alexithymia was conducted, encompassing studies published over several years.
-The empirical findings over the years regarding various psychosocial variables, including attachment styles and empathy were also reviewed.
+The empirical findings over the years regarding various psychosocial variables, including attachment styles and empathy, were also reviewed.
 The Sociodemographic characteristics and comorbidity of alexithymia with other mental health conditions were also analyzed.

 Keywords: alexithymia, psychosocial perspective, attachment styles, empathy.